-Using the Multi-Platform Client (MPC), occasionally there is an inability to log in to a Dominion KX II device or to access KVM target servers (Windows®, SUSE, and so forth).
+Using the Multi-Platform Client (MPC), occasionally there is an inability to log in to an LX, KX II or KSX II device, or to access KVM target servers (Windows®, SUSE, and so forth).
 In addition, the Ctrl+Alt+M key combination may not bring up the Keyboard Shortcut menu.
 This situation occurs with the following client configuration: Fedora® Core 6 and Firefox® 1.5 or 2.0.